nurulhudaapon/porichoy/README.md

 * Visit the official [website](http://www.porichoy.gov.bd/) of Porichoy API to get your API Key.
 * For Porichoy API documentation visit this [website](https://kyc24nme.portal.azure-api.net/docs/services).

+This package is now ready to use in production.
+Although more new features are on the way.
+Feel free to provide feedback, I will highly appreciate it.

 This npm package is still under mass development.
 This package is not managed by the officals of Porichoy API.

 ## Installation